Loretto in Cambria County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.

 Location.
 40° 30.164′ N, 78° 37.879′ W. Marker is in Loretto, Pennsylvania, in Cambria County.
-Marker is at the intersection of St Mary Street and Syberton Road, on the right when traveling north on St Mary Street.
+It is at the intersection of St Mary Street and Syberton Road, on the right when traveling north on St Mary Street.
 Touch for map.
 Marker is in this post office area: Loretto PA 15940, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rev Demetrius Augustine Gallitzin (a few steps from this marker); a different marker also named Loretto (within shouting distance of this marker); Basilica of St. Michael the Archangel (within shouting distance of this marker); Demetrius Gallitzin (within shouting distance of this marker); Loretto Area Veterans Memorial (about 300 feet away, measured in a direct line); "The Angelus" (approx. 0.3 miles away); Old Main / The Bell (approx. 0.3 miles away); Charles M. Schwab Hall (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Rev Demetrius Augustine Gallitzin (a few steps from this marker); a different marker also named Loretto (within shouting distance of this marker); Basilica of St. Michael the Archangel (within shouting distance of this marker); Demetrius Gallitzin (within shouting distance of this marker); Loretto Area Veterans Memorial (about 300 feet away, measured in a direct line); "The Angelus" (approx. 0.3 miles away); Old Main / The Bell (approx. 0.3 miles away); Charles M. Schwab Hall (approx. 0.3 miles away).
 Touch for a list and map of all markers in Loretto.